Last updated: 2021-09-29

 ➤ Request a Security Technical Implementation Guide (where applicable)¶

 - The Security Technical Implementation Guide (STIG) contains security guidelines for deployments within the United States Department of Defense.
-MongoDB Inc. provides its STIG, upon request, for situations where it is required.
-Please request a copy for more information.
+MongoDB Inc. provides its STIG, upon request.

 ➤ Consider Security Standards Compliance¶

-- For applications requiring HIPAA or PCI-DSS compliance, please refer to the MongoDB Security Reference Architecture to learn more about how you can use the key security capabilities to build compliant application infrastructure.
+- For applications requiring HIPAA or PCI-DSS compliance, please refer to the MongoDB Security Reference Architecture to learn more about how you can use MongoDB's key security capabilities to build compliant application infrastructure.

 Periodic/Ongoing Production Checks¶

 - Periodically check for MongoDB Product CVE and upgrade your products .